rick-rodriguez16/technical-writing-articles/javascript-articles/javascript-array-some-method.md

 ### Using a named function as a callback

 You can apply a named function as a parameter to the `some()` method.
-In the example below, the function `isEqualToFive` is applied as the callback function to `testArray1.some()` call.
+In the example below, the function `isEqualToFive` is applied as the callback function parameter to the `testArray1.some()` call.

 ![Testing an array using the some method with a named callback function](./images/javascript-img/some-named-callback.svg)